 Since its inception, the Company has devoted substantially most of its effort to business planning, and research and development.
-The Company has incurred net losses of \$2,888,017 and \$1,706,934 and had negative cash flow from operating activities of \$1,781,864 and \$1,125,597 for the years ended December 31, 2018 and 2017, respectively, and had an accumulated deficit of \$7,191,391 as of December 31, 2018.
+The Company has incurred net losses of \$1,706,934 and \$1,434,350 and had negative cash flow from operating activities of \$1,125,597 and \$2,150,424 for the years ended December 31, 2017 and 2016, respectively, and had an accumulated deficit of \$4,303,374 as of December 31, 2017.
 These conditions among others raise substantial doubts about the Company's ability to continue as a going concern.
 The Company's ability to continue to operate is dependent upon raising additional funds to finance its activities.
-It is expected that the Company's primary investor is going to continue funding ongoing operations as they have in the past since the Company's founding in 2013.
+There is an unwritten commitment from the Company's primary investor to continue funding ongoing operations as they have in the past since the Company's founding in 2013.
 However, if the Company is not successful in securing additional outside financing, there are no assurances that the investor will continue to fund the Company to an adequate level of financing needed for the long-term development and commercialization of its products.

 The consolidated financial statements do not include any adjustments with respect to the carrying amounts of assets and liabilities and their classification that might be necessary should the Company be unable to continue as a going concern.
-The Company management and the Board of Directors believe that the Company's existing financial resources are adequate to satisfy its expected liquidity requirements through the end of second quarter of 2019.
+The Company management and the Board of Directors believe that the Company's existing financial resources are adequate to satisfy its expected liquidity requirements through the end of December 2018.